This phase was to develop the conceptual wellbeing domains of the outcomes framework (the draft outcomes framework).

 Some people suggested that the wellbeing approach may be too broad and less relevant to people living with severe mental health and addiction issues.

 People also suggested clarifying the connection between the high-level domains and the detailed descriptors, including the distinction between wellbeing domains.
-Also, we heard that the final framework needs to be in plain and concise language.
+Also, we heard that the final framework needed to be in plain and concise language.

 Many Māori and non-Māori respondents supported the layered approach because it gives Te Tiriti o Waitangi ‘its rightful mana and place and acknowledges the importance of Māori as tangata whenua and the Crown’s Treaty partner’.

-We heard that more work was needed to show how the two layers relate to each other.
+The Initial Commission heard that more work was needed to show how the two layers relate to each other.
 Some saw the ‘for Māori as tangata whenua’ domains having universal applicability.

 As one of the priority groups identified in the He Ara Oranga report, it was agreed that a Pacific example would be appropriate to develop in addition to the dual-layered framework.
 Pacific respondents said the Pacific example resonated more with them than the ‘for everyone’ outcomes framework.
 Key suggestions were to make more use of Pacific languages, use Pacific models in the descriptors, and make faith and spirituality more explicit throughout.

-We heard that there should be (stronger) reference in the framework to:
+The Initial Commission heard that there should be (stronger) reference in the framework to:

 Respondents had questions about how the framework would translate into outcomes and how this framework would work with others.

 Suggestions were made to refine the domain descriptors.
-For example, recognising colonisation and its impacts, the importance of te reo Māori in relation to wellbeing for Māori, peoples’ and communities’ expression of cultural values, spirituality and belonging, equity and safety, economic resources and role of socio-economic deprivation.
+For example, recognising colonisation and its impacts, the importance of te reo Māori in relation to wellbeing for Māori, peoples’ and communities’ expression of cultural values, spirituality and belonging, equity and safety, economic resources, and role of socio-economic deprivation.